alonsosolisg/kuehne-nagel-internship/README.md

 To get started with the project, follow these steps:

 1. Clone the repository
+2. Navigate to the api directory and run npm install
+3. Run npm run json-server to start the json server
-2. Navigate to the ui directory and run npm install
+4. Navigate to the ui directory and run npm install
-3. Run npm start to start the development server
+5. Run npm start to start the development server
-4. That's it!
+6. That's it!
 You should now be able to see the application running in your browser.

 ## Acknowledgments
 Thank you to Kuehne-Nagel for providing this internship opportunity and for their support throughout the project.